DDMAL/Rodan/readme.md

 Building Rodan
 --------------

 You should check out the latest version from GitHub.
+Make sure to do a recursive clone.
 In these instructions, $RODAN_HOME is the directory where you have checked out the Rodan source code.

 Rodan uses [Celery](http://www.celeryproject.org) for performing all image manipulation operations.
 Celery uses the RabbitMQ back-end for message passing.
 You should follow the [instructions for installing RabbitMQ on your machine](http://www.rabbitmq.com/download.html).